Five Reasons to get a Marketing Operations Platform (aka MRM) this year

 You can also see how well your team members are performing.

 And when campaign results are included, you can finally develop a full picture of where you should be investing your resources in terms of people, marketing activity and channels to market.

-This is marketing resource management – reinvented, and it’s the best way to ensure you’re running an efficient, high-performance marketing team.
+This is Marketing Operations Cloud – reinvented, and it’s the best way to ensure you’re running an efficient, high-performance marketing team.